22q11.2 Deletion Syndrome

-About one in 4,000 people have 22q11.2 deletion syndrome.
-Some medical experts believe
+About 1 in 4,000 people have 22q11.2 deletion syndrome.
+Some experts believe this

 What causes 22q11.2 deletion syndrome?

 problems and mental illness in people with the syndrome.

 the egg is fertilized or early in fetal development.
-So most people affected with
+This means that most people with

 the disorder have no family history of it.
-However, they may pass the condition on to their
+But they can pass the condition on to their

 When the condition is inherited, other family members could also be affected.
 Because

 to a child, both parents can have their blood studied to look for the deletion.